Aymanhki/PolicySimplified/README.md

 3. Click the "Summarize" button
 4. Review the simplified key points presented to you

+## Important Note: Avoid Using VPNs

+The Gemini API does not respond correctly when accessed through a VPN.
+To ensure proper functionality of the extension, please disable any VPN services while using Privacy Simplified.
+Using a VPN may cause issues with the AI summarization process and result in errors or incomplete summaries.

 ## Technical Details

 ### Technology Stack